 Lane Cove Track

-This is a New Zealand heritage walk, which is clearly marked and takes you to Lane Cove on the western arm of the Whangaroa harbour.
+This is a New Zealand heritage walk, which is clearly marked and takes you to Lane Cove on the Western Arm of the Whangaroa harbour.
 The icing on the cake is the climb to the Dukes Nose which offers dramatic clifftop views of Pekapeka Bay and the Wairakau Inlet.
 There is an optional boat pick up from Lane Cove to transport you back to Totara North.

-Awesome cliffs, rivers and inlets, stunning vegetation – a great walk, even on a cloudy day.
+Awesome cliffs, rivers and inlets, stunning subtropical vegetation – a great walk, even on a cloudy day.

 Ohakiri Pa/St Paul’s Rock

 On the opposite side of the harbour there is the St Paul’s Rock, dome shaped and directly above the Whangaroa township.
 You can drive to the base and the 20 minute walk to the summit will be rewarded with sweeping panoramic views of the harbour and surrounds.